Spring Is in the Air and Your Car Needs Some Care

 Compare and Save on Insurance Rates

-- Check your vehicle’s various lights-both inside and outside of the car to make sure they’re all working, and replace if necessary.
+- Check your vehicle’s lights.
+Don’t forget the inside bulbs as well as the outside lights.
+Make sure they’re all working, and replace if necessary.

-- Check your tire pressure on a monthly basis.
+- Check your tire pressure regularly.
 If your tire pressure is off, safety features like your antilock brakes may not function correctly, your vehicle’s fuel efficiency will suffer, and your tires won’t last as long as they should.

-- While checking your tire pressure, look over the treads.
-According to BeTireSmart.ca, "All tires sold in Canada are manufactured with "wear bars."
+- Inspect your tire treads.
+According to BeTireSmart.ca, “all tires sold in Canada are manufactured with ‘wear bars.’
 These coloured bars become exposed when there is less than 1.6 mm of tread depth remaining on your tire.
 Tires must be replaced when the wear bar is visible.”
 They also suggest trying the “Bluenose” test where you place a Canadian dime in the tire’s groove, with the Bluenose’s sails pointing down.
 If you can see the top of the sails, then the tire needs to be replaced.

-- A change of season equals a change of oil and filter.
-This will help to ensure your car operates at peak efficiency.
-And beyond oil, there are many other fluids that need to be checked including the transmission fluid, coolant, brake fluid, and power steering fluid.
+- Change the oil and filter.
+This task will help to ensure your car operates at peak efficiency.
+Beyond oil, check other fluids, including the transmission fluid, coolant, brake fluid, and power steering fluid.

-- Inspect your windshield for chips and cracks.
-According to BeCarCareAware.ca "any damage to your windshield can decrease the overall effectiveness of airbags, seatbelts, roof stability, and your personal safety in the event of an accident.
+- Examine your windshield.
+According to BeCarCareAware.ca, “any damage to your windshield can decrease the overall effectiveness of airbags, seatbelts, roof stability, and your personal safety in the event of an accident.
 If your windshield has a crack, it’s important to have it repaired or replaced immediately.”

-A mechanic is your car’s best friend and it's generally recommended that you take your car in for an inspection every three months or about every 5,000 to 6,000 kilometres driven.
-Your mechanic will look over more than what’s listed here, including your car’s battery, hoses, and belts-all components that can really take a beating over the winter.
-A springtime visit to your mechanic means that you may be able to fix minor maintenance issues before they become a major headache.
+A mechanic is your car’s best friend.
+When you service your vehicle, your mechanic will look over more than what’s listed here, including your car’s battery, hoses, and belts.
+These components can take a beating over the winter.
+A springtime visit to your local auto repair shop or service centre means that you may be able to fix minor maintenance issues before they become significant problems.